urbit/urbit.org-reloaded/main.md

     <div class="col-md-10 col-md-offset-1">
         <!-- -->
         <div class="slide">
-            <h1>Digital freedom for everyone</h1>
+            <h1>A path to digital freedom</h1>
             <p>We believe controlling your own data, code and identity is the definition of digital freedom.
-We believe the only path to this freedom is a general-purpose computer designed for human beings.</p>
+We believe the only path to this freedom is a general-purpose server made for human beings.</p>
-            <p>Your Urbit is your cryptographic identity, permanent personal archive, general-purpose computing platform and secure network of devices.
-The convenience of cloud computing is fantastic, but it need not come at the cost of our security, control and creativity.</p>
+            <p>Your urbit is your cryptographic identity, personal archive, application platform, and device hub.
+It's as easy to manage as an iPhone.</p>
-            <p>Read more in our <a href="./posts/overview">overview post</a>&#32; and <a href="./posts/principles">core principles</a>.</p>
+            <p>Read a longer <a href="./posts/overview">overview</a>, or check out our <a href="./posts/principles">beliefs and principles</a>.</p>
         </div>
         <!-- -->
         <div class="slide">